 Junior Bernadin - Technology Manager

-Mr. Bernadin is a member of the National Society of Black Engineers as well as the Institute for Electrical and Electronics Engineering.
+Mr. Bernadin is a member of the Omega Psi Phi Fraternity, Inc., as well as the National Society of Black Engineers.
 He enjoys mentoring young people and volunteering his time with organizations including (but not limited to): The American Red Cross, YMCA, The Boys and Girls Club, Habitat for Humanity, Ronald McDonald House, Children’s Miracle Network, Big Bend Cares, Kids Incorporated, and the Leon County Humane Society.
 Mr. Bernadin currently resides in Atlanta.

-Mr. Bruner is also the head coach of the boys basketball program.
-Along with the assistance of the other coaches, they designed a comprehensive program that stressed the importance of conditioning healthy habits that are beneficial to student/athletes.
+As Mr. Bruner is also the head coach of the boys basketball program, he designed a comprehensive program that stressed the importance of conditioning healthy habits that are beneficial to student/athletes.
 His mission as the head basketball coach is to develop high-performing student/athletes who are just as successful and talented academically as they are athletically.

 His foundation is in his faith and his family, which is composed of his virtuous wife of 8 years and their 3 awesome children (2 boys and a girl).
 He holds a B.A. in Organizational Leadership and is soon planning on pursuing his master's degree.